FrancisDunne/File_Permissions/README.md

 ## Objective

-The File Permissions on Linux project aimed to provide a comprehensive understanding of file system security in a Linux environment.
-The primary goal was to deepen the understanding of file permissions, enabling effective management of file security using the `chmod` command.
+The File Permissions on Linux project aimed to provide an understanding of file system security in a Linux environment.
+The goal was to deepen the understanding of file permissions, enabling effective management of file security using the `chmod` command.

 ### Skills Learned